SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Related work

-In recent years, robotics has increasingly targeted forestry applications, ranging from mapping and inventory to tree segmentation and species identification.
-Aerial approaches dominate large-scale surveys, offering coverage across entire stands.
-By contrast, ground-level approaches capture richer visual information, but must cope with clutter, occlusion, and light variability.
-Finally, some approaches have been introduced to tackle tree segmentation and taxonomic classification, such as genera or finer-grained species.
+In recent years, forestry has increasingly relied on automation for various operations, ranging from inventories and mapping to forest trait estimation.
+Over-canopy approaches dominate large-scale surveys, capable of covering broad areas at a relatively low cost.
+By contrast, under-canopy approaches capture richer visual information, but must cope with clutter, occlusion, and light variability.
+In addition, the choice of sensor modality is of great importance, as it can greatly influence the perception capabilities of autonomous systems.
+Finally, some datasets have been proposed to tackle under-canopy tree detection and taxonomic classification.
+To contextualize our work within the literature, we review these key points in the following subsections.